taypexx/Multiplayer/README.md

 1. Install MelonLoader v0.6.1.
 2. Make sure you have the latest [Custom Albums](https://github.com/MDMods/CustomAlbums/releases) and Headquarters installed.
+3. Get the [libs](https://github.com/taypexx/Multiplayer/blob/master/Libs.zip) needed for Multiplayer and put them into your mods folder.
+You don't need to update them in the future.
-3. Get the latest Multiplayer version [here](https://github.com/taypexx/Multiplayer/releases).
+4. Get the latest Multiplayer version [here](https://github.com/taypexx/Multiplayer/releases).

 Mod also supports [FavGirl](https://github.com/ALLMarvelous/FavGirl).